Captain Timothy John Gurney1

 Lt.-Col. Sir William Francis Barber, 2nd Bt. was born on 20 November 1905.1 He was the son of Sir Thomas Philip Barber, 1st Bt. and Beatrice Mary Merritt.1 He married, firstly, Diana Constance Lloyd, daughter of Lt.-Col. Thomas Lloyd, on 28 October 1936.1 He and Diana Constance Lloyd were divorced in 1978.1 He married, secondly, Jean Marie (?) in 1978.1 He died on 1 April 1995 at age 89.1

-Lt.-Col. Sir William Francis Barber, 2nd Bt. was educated at Eton College, Eton, Berkshire, England.1 He gained the rank of Major in the service of the South Nottinghamshire Hussar Yeomanry, Royal Horse Artillery (Territorial Army).1 He fought in the Second World War, fighting in Palestine, Egypt, North Africa and North West Europe.1 He was decorated with the award of Territorial Decoration (T.D.) in 1942.1 He was Lieutenant-Colonel of the 307 South Nottinghamshire Hussar Yeomanry, Royal Horse Artillery (Territorial Army) between 1947 and 1950.1 He held the office of Justice of the Peace (J.P.) for Nottinghamshire in 1952.1 He was Honorary Colonel of the 307 South Nottinghamshire Hussar Yeomanry, Royal Horse Artillery (Territorial Army) between 1961 and 1966.1 He succeeded to the title of 2nd Baronet Barber, of Greasley, Nottinghamshire [U.K., 1960] on 11 July 1961.1 He held the office of High Sheriff of Nottinghamshire between 1964 and 1965.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Major in the South Nottinghamshire Hussar Yeomanry, Royal Horse Artillery (Territorial Army.)1 He fought in the Second World War, fighting in Palestine, Egypt, North Africa and North West Europe.1 He was awarded the Territorial Decoration (T.D.) in 1942.1 He was Lieutenant-Colonel of the 307 South Nottinghamshire Hussar Yeomanry, Royal Horse Artillery (Territorial Army) between 1947 and 1950.1 He held the office of Justice of the Peace (J.P.) for Nottinghamshire in 1952.1 He was Honorary Colonel of the 307 South Nottinghamshire Hussar Yeomanry, Royal Horse Artillery (Territorial Army) between 1961 and 1966.1 He succeeded as the 2nd Baronet Barber, of Greasley, Nottinghamshire [U.K., 1960] on 11 July 1961.1 He held the office of High Sheriff of Nottinghamshire between 1964 and 1965.1

 Children of Lt.-Col. Sir William Francis Barber, 2nd Bt. and Diana Constance Lloyd